tsawyer/dvm-project-notes/build-dfsi.md

 If the pre-built [binary firmware](https://github.com/DVMProject/dvmv24/releases) is current skip down to **Flash V24 Board Firmware**

 ### Compile Firmware
-The ARM toolchain is needed to build the latest firmware.  for this: On Debian and derivatives, the package you’re looking for is gcc-arm-none-eabi:  Thank you [Stack Exchange](https://unix.stackexchange.com/questions/377345/installing-arm-none-eabi-gcc).
+The ARM toolchain is needed to build the latest firmware.
+On Debian and derivatives, the package you’re looking for is gcc-arm-none-eabi:  Thank you [Stack Exchange](https://unix.stackexchange.com/questions/377345/installing-arm-none-eabi-gcc).

 ```